block-wallet/extension/docs/convention.md

 test/: adding or updating tests chore/: updates to build process release/: updates related to a new release.
-This is only used by our Release workflow. dependabot/: branch use by the Dependabot
+This is only used by our Release workflow. dependabot/: branch used by the Dependabot
 ```

 # Fix